A melomakarona recipe perfect for the holiday season. You’d never know these Greek Christmas cookies are gluten-free and vegan!

 - Top with chopped walnuts.

-A gluten-free vegan melomakarona recipe perfect for the holiday season.
-You'd never know these Greek Christmas cookies are made with healthy whole foods!
+A melomakarona recipe perfect for the holiday season.
+You'd never know these Greek Christmas cookies are gluten-free and vegan!

 - Once cookies are completely cool (the next day is best), prepare the syrup.
 Combine all ingredients in a saucepan and bring to a boil.
 Lower heat to simmer.
 Remove cinnamon stick and lemon if desired (can get in the way while dipping the cookies).

-- Begin dipping the cookies, using a slotted spoon.
+- Begin dipping the cookies, use a serrated spoon to dip each cookie into the syrup.
 Be careful to only dip for a few seconds so the cookies don’t fall apart, but making sure to completely cover the cookie.

-- Place them on a platter and sprinkle chopped walnuts over them as you go.
+- Place them on a platter and sprinkle with chopped walnuts over them as you go.